Madrid-Liverpool, PSG-Bayern in Champions League last-16 | Sports-Games

 Napoli, the top scoring team in the group stage, will play Eintracht Frankfurt, and Inter Milan is at home first against Porto.

 Teams from the same country or who played each other in the group stage could not be paired together in the round of 16.
-First-leg games are played from Feb.
+First-leg games will be played between Feb.
 14-22.
-Return games are from March 7-15.
+Return games are scheduled for March 7-15.
 The unusually long wait of more than three months between the group and knockout stages was caused by the World Cup in Qatar being played in November and December.

 The congested season meant the six-round group stage started earlier than usual in September and was completed in just nine weeks.